left-curve/left-curve/NOTES.md

     // TODO: IBC events
 }

-/// An event indicating that a contract was replied the outcome of its submessage.
 #[derive(Serialize, Deserialize, BorshSerialize, BorshDeserialize, Debug, Clone, PartialEq, Eq)]
 pub struct EvtReply {
     pub contract: Addr,